oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/broker/InboundBrokerHandler.md

 The `handShakeDuration` method is overridden to return the retry timeout from the `networkSetting`.
 The `handShakeMessage` method is overridden to return a `Hello` message that includes the local clique's inter-broker information and private key.
 The `pingFrequency` method is overridden to return the ping frequency from the `networkSetting`.

-Overall, this code provides a framework for handling incoming broker connections in the Alephium network.
+Overall, this code provides a framework for handling incoming broker connections in the Oxygenium network.
 By implementing the `InboundBrokerHandler` trait and providing the required methods, developers can customize the behavior of incoming connections to fit their specific needs.
 For example, they could provide different retry timeouts or ping frequencies depending on the type of connection or the network conditions.
 ## Questions:
  1. What is the purpose of this code and what project is it a part of?
 - This code is part of the oxygenium project and defines a trait for an inbound broker handler that handles incoming connections.